 Shangara Singh Mann!
-How many of us know about this brave freedom fighter who killed 50 Britishers and injured over 36 in the INA battle in Assam against British in 1943?
+How many of us know about this brave freedom fighter who killed 50 Britishers and injured over 36 in the INA battle in Assam against British in 1944?
 He was a Captain in Netaji Bose’s Azad Hind Fauz (INA).
-He was badly wounded in the battle.
-Netaji Bose honored him with Sardar-e-Jung and Vir-e-Hind medals for his bravery.
+He was badly wounded in the battle; bullet injury on his leg made him limp for several years.
+Netaji Bose honored him with Sardar-e-Jung and Vir-e-Hind medals for his bravery – probably the first INA soldier to be felicitated with two highest medals for bravery.
 Col Dhillon, who was tried in Red Fort (famous as INA trials) was present in the ceremony when Netaji Bose himself pinned gallantry medals on Shangara Singh Mann (shown in image above).

 It was the call of Netaji Bose’s ‘Tum Mujhe Khoon Do, Mei Tumhe Azadi Dunga’ appeal that attracted thousands of Indian Prisoners of War and civilians settled overseas to join the Azad Hind Fauz for India’s freedom.
 Bose managed to raise a huge army of over 60,000 soldiers in a foreign land!
 Many Indians donated huge amount of money for the formation and maintenance of Azad Hind Fauz.
 The son of an INA veteran says, “My father joined Netaji Bose’s INA from Singapore.
 He donated a huge amount for forming of INA.
 Due to this, after freedom, our family was under severe poverty, and my father could not send me to school.
 I was brought up illiterate.
 I have seen some of my father’s friends who were INA soldiers.
 They all perished in poverty and their families have vanished.”
 Ironically, after Independence, the Nehru govt. completely ignored the INA soldiers (except counted few).